p0017/11918494_nanoGPTQ/README.md

 This repo contains a project for the lecture 194.077 Applied Deep Learning.

-**Topic:** Post‑training integer weight quantization of a small autoregressive transformer.
+**Topic:** Post‑training int8 weight quantization of a small autoregressive transformer.

 **Type:** Bring‑your‑own‑method.